 – Alyson Escalante, Gender Nihilism: An Anti-Manifesto

 The most intriguing part of gender nihilism is its core in antihumanism.
 Any fan of Max Stirner might find it extremely meaningful by bringing the concepts of “spooks” into the gender world.
-Gender becomes a phantasm, because when you get to the core of it, there’s so many ways that our hormones, identity, DNA, genitals, social performance, and expression can be put together that just having two genders is absurd.
-Take one little pill and even our hormonal makeup can be made to be how we see fit (gender alchemy!).
-There are as many genders as there are unique individuals, and for good reason, However, if we see gender as a phantasm, according to the egoist discourse at the time, to be the “most egoist” we must reject it as a phantasm.
+Gender becomes a “phantasm,” because when you get to the core of it, there’s so many ways that our hormones, identity, DNA, genitals, social performance, and expression can be put together that just having two genders is absurd (not to mention colonial, given that many indigenous tribes have long since recognized more than two genders).
+Take one little pill and even our hormonal makeup can be made to be how we see fit.
+There are as many genders as there are unique individuals, and for good reason, However, if we see simply try to claim gender as a phantasm, according to the usual egoist discourse at the time, to be the “most egoist” we’re “supposed to” reject it as a phantasm.
 And so the egoist says they’re a gender nihilist, and that trans and NB people need to “be realistic” and fully desconstruct gender entirely, or else you’re propping up a system of violence as depicted by the anti-manifesto, and denying everyone else’s egoism.
 A lot of objective ethics for those that are so-called nihilists.

 However, Alyson is not to blame for the misinterpretations of egoists and post-leftists and nihilists of her work.
 She put in as much effort as she could have both within the work and when discussing it to make it clear that she still respects the reality of gender issues, and that she identifies as a trans woman.
 In fact, in her own response to it, she seems to have moved from antihumanism to an even further materialist analysis, leaving much to be desired over your standard Marxist feminist theory.
 Not quite the direction I’d take, but maybe this piece will help shake that up.